vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_windows.md

 **Prerequisites**

 - You are upgrading the plug-ins on a vCenter Server instance that runs on Windows.
-If you are running a vCenter Server appliance instance, see [Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).
+If you are running a vCenter Server appliance instance, see [Manually Upgrade the HTML5 vSphere Client Plug-In on a vCenter Server Appliance](upgrade_h5_plugin_vcsa.md).
 - You deployed the vSphere Integrated Containers plug-ins with vSphere Integrated Containers 1.2.x or 1.3.x.
 For information about installing the plug-ins for the first time, see [Manually Install the Client Plug-Ins on vCenter Server for Windows](plugins_vc_windows.md).
 - You upgraded an existing vSphere Integrated Containers 1.4.x appliance to a newer 1.4.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).